boghammar/MMM-SL-PublicTransport/README.md

 where ``apikey`` is your API key for the SL Platsuppslag API and ``searchstring`` is the name of the station.

-The output will look something like this (searching for 'Erikslund'):
+The output will look something like this (searching for 'Erikslund').
+Use the SiteId value as the stationid:

 ```
 {